 Chair Rhoads explained the applicant’s proposal construct a garage with additional modifications to the driveway.

 Mr. Eggleston reviewed the application and explained that the prior owners had received a variance to expand the floor plan however the prior owners were not able to build the additional garage.
-The applicant is requesting a variance to construct a garage (that is) 28’x24’ t(T)here will be a smaller entry porch (and) the existing shed will be removed because of the building of the garage.
-One of the challenges it (is that it) is a Ranch style house and this proposal is the most practical improvement that the owners had considered.
+The applicant is requesting a variance to construct a garage that is 28’x24’ There will be a smaller entry porch and the existing shed will be removed because of the building of the garage.
+One of the challenges is that it is a Ranch style house and this proposal is the most practical improvement that the owners had considered.

 Vice Chair Condon asked what the driveway was constructed out of.
 Currently it is gravel.

-The proposed garage will reduce the driveway by 100 sq. ft. (and) the addition will line up with the porch.
+The proposed garage will reduce the driveway by 100 sq. ft. and the addition will line up with the porch.

 Mr. Eggleston has a signed letter from the four adjacent neighbors who have reviewed the plans and they have no objections.
 This letter will be added to the record.